enkidevs/curriculum/lua/roblox-studio/events-in-studio/events-syntax.md

 ---
 ## Practice
-Finish the code below if the event was called "Changed" and the function to be connected it was `alert()` .
+Finish the code below if the event was called "Changed" and the function to be connected was `alert()`.
 ```lua
 alarmVariable = game.Workspace.Alarm
 alarmVariable.???:Connect(???